 Out On The Couch

 Are you navigating mental health challenges and seeking kindred spirits?
-Want some pointers on figuring out how to establish LGBTQ+ peer support in your community?
+Want some pointers on figuring out how to establish LGBTQ+ peer support group in your community?
 Consider launching a DIY peer support group!
 Peer support groups entail regularly scheduled sessions in which people with lived experience of mental health conditions gather to discuss their experiences, wellbeing, and difficulties.
 The groups are generally facilitated by a peer who has received some training or is certified as a peer specialist, and they provide a wonderful opportunity for connection, support, and camaraderie.
 Here are six tips you might consider to help get you started.

 In my previous article about forming a peer support network called the NYC Queer Mental Health Initiative (QMHI) several years ago, I described working with another organizer to get our project off the ground.
 I strongly recommend that you try partnering up with someone.
 This work is much easier to do in pairs or even trios!
 Approach someone you trust and, know that you can work well with.
 Discuss your ideas with this person: what do you envision for your group’s mission and goals?
 How often will it take place?
 Where are you thinking of holding it (see #2 below)?
 How long will group meetings last?
 Is there anyone you can approach for technical support such as best practices in leading support groups, guidance on managing conflict, and recruiting more volunteers?
 Partnership will make planning all of this much easier–even if you don’t agree on everything, you’ll be bringing your support group to fruition with someone who’s got your back.
 This kind of collaborative spirit is invaluable when you are launching a project near and dear to your heart.

-2. Find a space
+2. Find a space for your LGBTQ+ Peer Support Group

 Find a space, such as an LGBTQ+ community center, to host and promote your peer support group.
 Our local center in Brooklyn was happy to do this for QMHI meetings at no charge; they simply asked us to circulate and return a sign-in sheet at each session–people didn’t have to sign their legal names if they didn’t want to–and have us listed in their events calendar.
 That way, QMHI could be considered one of their programs.
 And since the center receives funding to provide programs to the LGBTQ+ public, it all worked out well.
 That being said, if this doesn’t work in your geographic area, you might find that a Facebook-based support group may even suit your needs best.
 While, in my own experience, there has been no substitute for face-to-face discussion, I have found that making a Facebook group available and developing and posting group guidelines, and monitoring the group closely with a small team of administrators or moderators, can be very helpful in connecting with other peers, whether locally or long-distance.